kaiusl/KLPlugins.RaceEngineer/NOTES.md

 - [ ] BUG: Restarting session doesn't create new event but should as tyresets are reset.
     - Note: In multiplayer after race finished and session restarts to qualy it should remain the same event as the tyresets are not reset (Does this depend on session setup?
 Probably...)
+- [ ] POSSIBLE BUG: Data is not reset after the event, but is it properly set at the start of event?
+CHECK!!!

 ## Definite todos